If you’re looking for a holiday abroad, Portugal may be on your list.

 Set among the pine-covered foothills of the Serra de Sintra, the city of Sintra is almost cartoonishly beautiful.

-Its Disney-esque, colourful castles, vivid green gardens, and pink and yellow houses will leave you feeling as though you’ve wandered into a fairy tale.
+Its Disney-esque, colourful castles, vivid green gardens, and pink and yellow houses will leave you feeling like you’ve wandered into a fairy tale.
 Plus, because Hans Christian Andersen once lived in a house in the woods here, it’s fair to say that this city probably inspired him.

 History buffs and architecture enthusiasts will be equally happy here, as you can spend days exploring Sintra’s remarkable historic buildings.
 Must-visit landmarks include the Palácio Nacional, which is the best-preserved medieval royal palace in Portugal; and the ancient Castle of the Moors that sprawls dramatically across a hillside.

-If you want to do some hiking on your holiday, the Serra de Sintra mountains offer plenty of walking routes – but the steep trails surrounding the city can be a challenge!
+If you want to hike on your holiday, the Serra de Sintra mountains offer plenty of walking routes – but the steep trails surrounding the city can be a challenge!

 For your efforts, you’ll be rewarded with jaw-dropping views of the Atlantic and, in the distance, the pretty town of Cascais.
 Sintra can be visited as a day trip from Lisbon, and if you don’t like crowds, this might be a better option than staying in the city itself.